 Known as user experience testing, usability testing checks how user-friendly the app is in terms of ease of use and intuitiveness.
 Ideally, usability testing revolves around the entire app-driven customer experience with insights that include the identification of bugs and recommendations for ways to improve the customer experience, both in and out of the app.

 Engineers, marketers and product people all want to test whether or not the end-to-end “app-driven” experience is world-class.
 To that end, it’s important for app usability testing to be done with real people, on real devices to quickly identify and fix usability issues prior to app release.

-This type of testing is more art than science and requires skilled usability pros and facilitate the tests and capture insights from QA testers that mirror actual users or customers of the app.
+This type of testing is more art than science and requires skilled usability QA testers to facilitate tests and capture insights that mirror actual users or customers of the app.

 Keep in mind the following:

 - Good layout and design

 Did you know most users prefer applications that launch within two to three seconds after they’ve opened the app?
 Because usability testing is subjective, you should understand your target end-users and their preferences.
 Consider asking them to test the product themselves.

 - Thoughtful setup of usability test scripts and feedback questionnaires.